 No dividend was declared by the Company since its last declaration on October 24, 1995.
-There are no unappropriated retained earnings to be distributed to stockholders since 1997.
 In 1996, the Board of Directors approved the appropriation of ₱250 million of the Company's retained earnings for the purchase of its own capital stock.
 In 2018, the Board approved the reclassification of ₱140 million Appropriated Retained Earnings to Unappropriated Retained Earnings.